 By May of 1970, there were 11 locations in Florida, New York, and Texas.
 Three of them were franchises.
 December 1970 saw Joe Namath leave the company, and not long after that, Broadway Joe’s was gone.

 ChampBurger was a chain of black-owned-and-operated “Champburger Palaces” in black neighborhoods.
 The two ChampBurger locations were 3268 Grand Avenue in Coconut Grove and 6155 NW 17th Avenue.

 Travel Culinary had done a great job of explaining what happened:

 To support his family, he, among other activities, signed a restaurant franchise deal that netted him $900,000 from the Champburger Company for the use of his name and image and a 1% royalties on the company’s annual profits.
 In 1968, Champburger stock sold for $5 a share.
 The licensing contract he signed with Champburger stipulated that all franchise menus sell Muslim friendly food without pork or shellfish.
 Thus, in addition to the all-beef Champburger, franchises would sell all beef “hot dogs, fried chicken, fried fish, boiled fish, other food products and soft drinks including his own endorsed Mr. Champ soda.
 The franchise never made out of Miami as the company never gained enough investors and got bogged down in a lengthy and expensive court case with stockholders.

 If you’re still longing for the days of Hot Shoppes and their popular dishes like the Mighty Mo Burger & Sauce, you might want to pick up the Marriott Hot Shoppes Cookbook.
-The book is selling at a reasonable price, considering it was released in 1987.
+The book is selling at a reasonable price on Amazon or eBay, considering it was released in 1987.

 So there you have it old school Miami burger fans, do you remember any of these?